-'''

-Console#show privilege command

-privilege line all level 0 accounting

-privilege exec level 15 ping
+Console#show privilege command privilege exec level 15 ping privilege configure level 15 line Console#

-Console(config)#

-'''

 Authentication Sequence

 Three authentication methods can be specified to authenticate users logging into the system for management access.
 The commands in this section can be used to define the authentication method and sequence.